 Big idea 2 is a nation with a drug problem.
 What is our drug problem in Canada?
 What is the remedy or the solution for it?

+Drugs have always been an issue, whether legal or illegal.
+For example, lots of families have seen their loved ones experience horrible side effects because of prescription drugs that have been through rigorous trials.
+You can visit website to find out more about how they seek compensation for this.
+Anway, a bigger issue with drugs is that some people just can’t afford them.
 We know that one in five Canadian households report that someone in that household is not taking their medicine out of concerns about costs.
 We need a public drug plan that covers all Canadians and does not have high co-payments so that patients can afford to take their life-saving medications.
 A strong national pharmacare program would solve our access problems and save Canadians billions of dollars.
 If done right, a pharmacare program could also help to reduce overmedication and inappropriate prescribing – problems that affect too many Canadians, especially seniors.
 Canadians believe in the principle that access to health care should be based on need, not ability to pay.
 That principle needs to be extended beyond doctors and hospitals to include universal access to a publicly-funded formulary of essential medicines.

 Big idea 5 is a basic income for basic health.
 That is important to BIEN.
 It is, specifically, a basic income guarantee.
 What is the specific definition of a basic income guarantee in big idea 5?
 How would this impact the Canadian health care system?

 A basic income guarantee means that if your income falls below a certain level, you would be topped up to a level sufficient to meet your basic needs.
 It’s a departure from our current social assistance program in two ways:

 - A basic income would ensure that everyone in Canada has income above the “poverty line.”